PixelAndPotion/sift/README.md

 ## What It Does

 - **Simulates** a live feed of institutional financial transactions (wire transfers, FX, equity trades, derivatives)
-- **Detects** anomalous transactions using Isolation Forest — an unsupervised ML algorithm that requires no labelled training data
+- **Detects** anomalous transactions using Isolation Forest, an unsupervised ML algorithm that requires no labelled training data
 - **Scores** every transaction on a four-tier risk scale: 🟢 Low / 🟡 Medium / 🟠 High / 🔴 Critical
 - **Visualises** risk in real time — scatter plots, donut charts, hourly anomaly heatmaps
 - **Alerts** on Critical and High risk transactions in a live feed panel